awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-set-up.md

    }
    ```

    The preceding policy allows access to specific instances, identified by their instance ID\.
 Alternatively, you can use resource tags to control access to an instance\.
 Attribute\-based access control is an authorization strategy that defines permissions based on tags that can be attached to users and AWS resources\.
 For example, the following policy allows an IAM user to access an instance only if that instance has a resource tag with key=`tag-key` and value=`tag-value`\.
-For more information about using tags to control access to your AWS resources, see [Controlling Access to AWS Resources](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html#access_tags_control-resources) in the *IAM User Guide*\.
+For more information about using tags to control access to your AWS resources, see [Controlling access to AWS resources](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html#access_tags_control-resources) in the *IAM User Guide*\.

    ```
    {